udop1/geckobot/README.md

 `/deletereminders` - This command allows you to delete your reminders.

-`/getprice` - This command allows you to get the current value of any cryptocurrency on Binance.
+`/play` - This command allows you to play music in the current voice channel.

 `/prune` - This command allows you to mass delete messages.